weehongayden/badminton-umpire-score-counter/README.md

 ## Features

 - Easily increment scores for each team or player.
+- Support revert score based on the history.
 - Clear and intuitive user interface for quick scorekeeping.
 - Real-time updates to display the current score.
 - Customizable team or player names for easy identification.